top of page

-Slow rhythmic breathing techniques of SOMA Breath are safe to be used for anyone, and can be beneficial for all individuals.
+Slow rhythmic breathing techniques are safe to be used by anyone, and can be beneficial for all individuals.

 Forceful mouth breathing, prolonged breath holds and extended intense fast breathwork/hyperventilation for more than 5 minutes, should NOT be practiced in the case of any of the following: